Indonesian 100,000 rupiah note: 2016 issue

-This note went through a major redesign on December 19, 2016 so that its obverse featured an updated image of the President and Vice President and its reverse featured depictions of a Topeng Betawi dance, the Raja Ampat Islands at Irian Jaya, and a moon orchid.
+This note went through a major redesign on 19 December 2016 so that its obverse featured an updated image of the President and Vice President and its reverse featured depictions of a Topeng Betawi dance, the Raja Ampat Islands at Irian Jaya, and a moon orchid.
 Its security features include the watermark of Wage Rudolf Supratman (1903-1938), microprinting, intaglio print, a see-through image of the BI's logo, a latent image, optically variable and ultraviolet inks, and a see-through register.
 Bank Indonesia predicts that all notes of this series will be withdrawn by 2026.

 2022 issue

-This note was updated to its current design on August 17, 2022, to commemorate Indonesia's 77th independence anniversary.
-Its design and security features remained the same as the 2016 series with the only differences being the watermark, which is updated to feature both President Sukarno and Vice President Hatta (instead of the 2016 series' Wage Rudolf Supratman) and the color motif, which is improvised to multicolored (as opposed to the previous series' monochrome style).
+This note was updated to its current design on 17 August 2022, to commemorate Indonesia's 77th independence anniversary.
+Its design and security features remained the same as the 2016 series with the only differences being the watermark, which is updated to feature both President Sukarno and Vice President Hatta (instead of the 2016 series' Wage Rudolf Supratman) and the colour motif, which is improvised to multicolored (as opposed to the previous series' monochrome style).
 This note also contains magnetic ink with dynamic image movement.